What does a teacher need to consider if they want to use digital escape rooms with their students?

 Connect with Mandi Tolen:

 Just Give It A Try

-Jennifer Conti (Kent, OH) – Jennifer shares her recent experience using Adobe Spark to teach figurative language and how she also used Padlet to have students generate peer feedback!
+Jennifer Conti (Kent, OH) – Jennifer shares her recent experience using Adobe Express to teach figurative language and how she also used Padlet to have students generate peer feedback!

 House of #EdTech VIP

 Kali Ervin – Earned her Bachelor’s degree in Elementary Education through Western Kentucky University, and she’s currently pursuing her Master’s degree in Library Media Education with an Instructional Technology Emphasis.
 Kali also holds a certificate in American Sign Language.
 Level 1 & 2 Google Certified Educator and Trainer as well as an Apple Educator